pecan-pie/trainingscenter/README.md

 # Trainingscenter

 This repository contains the resources for the Trainingscenter project.
 Purpose of this project is giving developers a way of learning to work with Kubernetes and applications running on the platform.
-The infrastructure setup through the sources in this project provisions a Kubernetes cluster on DigitalOcean with Linkerd, ExternalDNS and Traefik running on it.
+The sources in this project provision a Kubernetes cluster on DigitalOcean with Linkerd, ExternalDNS and Traefik running on it.
 These tools are a sensible baseline for developers to get started working on Kubernetes.

 # Get Started